manuelkiessling/passwd.io/DEPLOY.md

     uwsgi --reload /var/run/passwd.io/uwsgi.pid

 Your application can now be reached on the web.
-Please no